Get Started Free

 On top of that, it generates "AI Super Summaries".

-I believe it could be practical for sales teams and project managers.
+Practical for sales teams and project managers.

 Accuracy was solid for standard business meetings in testing.